Why travel with us? best tours of Italy

 Now, don’t get me wrong – Italian motorways are exceptional and we use them when we need to, however they are designed to be a fast way to get from A to B by car and are not the romantic scenic drive you might get on the secondary roads (which take a lot longer).
 As well as monotonous, they can also get quite busy, and extended traffic jams - which can slow the journey considerably - are not uncommon.

-We also use small private buses or vans when required, as well as taxis and even boats: whatever is the best and most efficient means of transport.
-We will even introduce you to local public transport at times, such as the vaporetto – or water bus – in Venice and Rome’s modern Metro – or underground rail system.
+We also use small private buses or vans where appropriate, as well as taxis and even boats: whatever is the best and most efficient means of transport.
+We will even introduce you to local public transport at times, such as the Vaporetto – or water bus – in Venice and Rome’s modern Metro – or underground rail system.

 All guided tours noted in the tour itinerary are included, along with any entry fees.
-You do not pay any more.
-Nor do you pay for any transfers.
-The included meals are also noted in the tour itinerary, as well as the City Tax for every hotel.
-(Local councils require hotels in most towns and cities to collect a tax of up to $8 per person per night as a tourist tax.
+There are no hidden costs - you do not pay any more.
+The listed meals are also noted in the tour itinerary, as well as the City Tax for every hotel.
+(Local councils require hotels in most towns and cities to collect a tax of up to $10 per person per night as a tourist tax.
 Many companies require you to pay at the hotel.
 That really annoys us, so we have factored it into our prices.)

 Principle 5: Great expert partners